callmead/Risk-Assessment-Framework/README.md

 * install_windows_req.bat : Installs required libraries on a Windows network node.
 * linux_client_info.sh : Fetches Linux network node information for the Linux agent.
 * win_client_info.psl : Fetches Windows network node information for the Windows agent.
 You may need to turn on the power shell execution on Windows nodes; see Turn on scripts on windows.txt.

+Network setup:

+We tested CyVIA on a simulated network environment.
+We have used VMWare and VirtualBox.
+All network nodes should be reachable for the framework to generate analysis.

 ### Execution Flow and Screenshots in action:
 We are constantly working on improving and upgrading the CyVIA framework.
 Stable releases are made available on Github as soon as we finish testing.